MindscapeHQ/raygun4js/V1Documentation.md

 # Raygun4js V1 Documentation

 The following documentation is for Raygun4js V1 only.
-Raygun4js V1 should only be used by legacy customers or for applications that block scripts.
+Raygun4js V1 should only be used by legacy customers or for applications that can't use asynchronous loading, such as mobile apps in webviews (Cordova etc).

 Go to [V2 documentation][v2docs].